FREE UK Shipping! | Book a Hair Consultation

 Protein V Moisture

 Your hair needs two things to be healthy, Moisture and Protein.
 While it may seem simple, getting the right amounts and not overloading your hair can be a difficult mission.
-Moisturising is a necessary action that prevents your hair from becoming dry and from breakage.
-Moisture helps your hair to retain its length and shine.
-Protein on the other hand helps your curl elasticity and to strengthen your hair.
-Preventing breakage and restoring damaged hair.
-Here is how to know if your hair needs moisture or protein.
+Here is the key difference between moisture and protein:

 Protein Overload

-Our hair is made up of Keratin which is a type of protein so when our hair is damaged from processes such as styling, perms/relaxers, hair dying and manipulation, it is often necessary to try protein treatments in order to restore our hair to health.
+Our hair is made up of Keratin which is a type of protein so when our hair is damaged from processes such as styling, perms/relaxers, hair dying, and manipulation, it is often necessary to try protein treatments to restore our hair to health.
 A lot of this loss is from the cuticle.
 If the cuticle structure around our hair is not strong enough then it won't help to protect our hair.
-The healthier your cuticles are, the more resilient your hair will be from styling and heat etc. Having protein overload can tend to make our tresses stiff and dry because it has built up too much strength essentially.
-A tell-tale sign is that all the efforts you make to moisturise seem or have no effect, (or even make it worse, depending on if the moisturiser you’re using contains protein).
+The healthier your cuticles are, the more resilient your hair will be from styling and heat etc.

-Choosing That Good Hair Custom Cleanser and Conditioner can allow you to choose whether you need moisture or protein in your hair products.
+Our customisable products like our Custom Cleanser and Conditioner can allow you to choose whether you need moisture or protein in your hair products.

 Moisture Overload

 Your hair needs moisture to retain its elasticity, otherwise it will get dry and break off while detangling or styling etc. Water is the basis of moisture and when your hair is soaking wet, your hair swells which is why it is in its most stretched state.
-Although moisture is necessary for retaining length and strength, it is possible to have too much moisture.
-You could be having a moisture overload by having product buildup from moisturising your hair too frequently or deep conditioning for too long or too often.
-This is called Moisture Overload, which in turn can lead to breakage and split ends.
-Choosing That Good Hair Custom Cleanser and Conditioner can allow you to choose whether you need moisture or protein in your hair products.
+However, although moisture is necessary for retaining length and strength, it is possible to have too much moisture.

 Maintaining a Balance

 When washing your hair you should ensure that your products are balanced with protein and moisture.
-If the signs are also difficult to determine then I do the wet stretch.⁣ It’s a quick and simple way to determine the proper treatment plan for you hair.
-The results of the Wet Stretch Test are indisputable and very clearly demonstrates what products you need to achieve and maintain healthy hair, and why.⁣
+If the signs are also difficult to determine then I do the wet stretch.⁣ It’s a quick and simple way to determine the proper treatment plan for your hair.

 How to do it:⁣

-2. Hold hair firmly between both hands.⁣
+2. Hold the hair firmly between both hands.⁣

 3. Gently but firmly pull the section of hair away from your head.
 Ensure you pull with enough tension to assess if the hair strands stretch.
 Observe how the hair stretches and returns.
-Analyze and compare with the results below.⁣

 4. Repeat this with tiny sections from different areas of the head⁣.